All Episodes

 They have it all their lives are the epitome of perfection.

-And so everybody who wants to matter in their life, and most people know that that they're not anywhere near in the same league as these famous people, but they want a taste of it.
+And so everybody who wants to matter in their life, and most people know that they're not anywhere near in the same league as these famous people, but they want a taste of it.

-And so they go to social media and they take pictures of themselves and they publish them all, and they vomit every bit of personal information about themselves, and they relish having followers because that's as close as they can get to fame.
+And so they go to social media and they take pictures of themselves and they publish them all and they vomit every bit of personal information about themselves and they relish having followers because that's as close as they can get to fame.

 And it becomes something almost like an out-of-body experience.

-It's unhealthy, it is abnormal, it's not productive, and the whole thing is very seductive.
+And the whole thing is very seductive.

 And I saw this coming decades ago.

-And things that matter that really matter don't register with them, and things that don't really matter at all in life end up taking primacy, superiority as quests, as ambitions, and it's reached a pinnacle here.
+And things that don't really matter at all in life end up taking primacy, superiority as quests, as ambitions.

-An Egypt air passenger who was among the hostages held during that six-hour hijacking drama, convinced this lunatic terrorist who himself, I guess, was lovelorn.
+An Egypt air passenger who was among the hostages held during that six-hour hijacking drama convinced this lunatic terrorist who himself, I guess, was Lovelorn.

-He had seized the plane, he was holding everybody hostage.
+He was holding everybody hostage.

 He convinced the would-be terrorist to pose for a picture amidst all this.

-His name was Ben Innes, and he said, you know, I'm not sure why I did it.
+And he said, you know, I'm not sure why I did it.

-I I just threw caution to the wind while trying to stay cheerful in the face of adversity, he told the UK Sun.
+I just threw caution to the wind while trying to stay cheerful in the face of adversity, he told the UK Sun.

-I figured if his bomb was real, nothing to lose anyway, so I took a chance to get a closer look at it.
+So I took a chance to get a closer look at it.

 This guy's from Leeds.